Blessed Marie-Rose Durocher

 Canada was one diocese from coast to coast during the first eight years of Marie-Rose Durocher’s life.
 Its half-million Catholics had received civil and religious liberty from the English only 44 years before.

 She was born in a little village near Montreal in 1811, the 10th of 11 children.
 She had a good education, was something of a tomboy, rode a horse named Caesar, and could have married well.
 At 16, she felt the desire to become a religious, but was forced to abandon the idea because of her weak constitution.
-At 18, when her mother died, her priest brother invited her and her father to come to his parish in Beloeil, not far from Montreal.
+At 18, when her mother died, her priest brother invited her and their father to come to his parish in Beloeil, not far from Montreal.

 For 13 years, Marie-Rose served as housekeeper, hostess, and parish worker.
-She became well known for her graciousness, courtesy, leadership, and tact; she was, in fact, called “the saint of Beloeil.”
+She became well-known for her graciousness, courtesy, leadership, and tact; she was, in fact, called “the saint of Beloeil.”
 Perhaps she was too tactful during two years when her brother treated her coldly.

 As a young woman, Marie-Rose had hoped there would someday be a community of teaching sisters in every parish, never thinking she would found one.
 But her spiritual director, Fr.
 Pierre Telmon, O.M.I., after thoroughly–and severely–leading her in the spiritual life, urged her to found a community herself.
 Bishop Bourget concurred, but Marie-Rose shrank from the prospect.
 She was in poor health and her father and brother needed her.